wolispace/onland/README.md

 We leave tick events for slow one/off changes like 'after 10 ticks the plant +1 to its growth phase' or 'after 20 ticks move NPC to a new x,y'

+Key recommendations:

+Point : Use for positions in 2D space

+Properties: x, y

+Use when you need to represent a location

+Vector : Use for direction and magnitude

+Properties: x, y

+Use when you need to represent movement or direction

+Size : Use for dimensions

+Properties: width, height

+Use when you need to represent measurements

+Rectangle : Combine Point and Size

+Use position (Point) for location

+Use size (Size) for dimensions

+Grid : Use Size for dimensions

+Store as dimensions with width as columns and height as rows

+Provide getters for rows and columns for clarity